dalps/parser_debugger/README.md

   ]
 ```

-The type constraint identifies the `token` type of the Monolithic API with the type `Tables.token` type of the [Inspection API](https://cambium.inria.fr/~fpottier/menhir/manual.html#sec64).
-That's it.
+The type constraint identifies the `token` type of the Monolithic API with the type `Tables.token` type of the table back-end.
 This lets the debugger use the `Tables.token2terminal` function provided by the latter API to do an essential conversion.

 Time to install the patched Menhir.
 This might fail due to other packages depending on an older version of Menhir on your opam switch, so work opam problems out:
 ```sh